Ferralium/Railproject/README.md

 3. Shortest move heuristic
 4. Preference shortest move heuristic

-The detailed explanations about the heuristicss you can find [here](code/heuristics/README_HEURISTICS.md)
+The detailed explanations about the heuristics you can find [here](../Code/heuristics/README_HEURISTICS.md).

 For  algorithms 3-5 heuristics have to be selected.
 This can be done using the following command: